FinXAN/FinXAN.github.io/index.md

 # Welcome to My GitHub Page

 Hello!
-I'm Xin, an Electronic Engineering student, with interests in computer Vision, embedded System adn Robotics.
+I'm Xin, an Electronic Engineering student, with interests in computer Vision, embedded System and Robotics.

 ### [Projects](./project.md)